-At this point let us introduce the magnetohydrodynamics (MHD) system of our main concern because the failure to apply the proofs of \cite{DD02, FG98}, which we will explain shortly, displays clearly the complexity of the MHD system in contrast to the NSE.
-Let us denote by $b: \mathbb{T}^{N} \times \mathbb{R}_{+} \mapsto \mathbb{R}^{N}$ the magnetic $N$-d vector field and $\eta \geq 0$ the magnetic diffusivity.
+At this point let us introduce the magnetohydrodynamics (MHD) system of main concern because the failure to apply the proofs of \cite{DD02, FG98}, which we will explain shortly, clearly displays the complexity of the MHD system in contrast to the NSE.
+We denote the magnetic $N$-d vector field by $b: \mathbb{T}^{N} \times \mathbb{R}_{+} \mapsto \mathbb{R}^{N}$ and the magnetic diffusivity by $\eta \geq 0$, where $N \in \{2,3,4\}$.
 Then the MHD system reads as

-for which we write the solution as $y \triangleq (y^{1}, \hdots, y^{6}) \triangleq (u,b) \triangleq (u^{1}, u^{2}, u^{3}, b^{1}, b^{2}, b^{3})$, with initial data $y_{0}(x) \triangleq (u_{0}, b_{0})(x) = (u,b)(x,0)$, and $\xi \triangleq (\xi_{u}, \xi_{b})$ where $\xi_{u} \triangleq (\xi_{u}^{1}, \xi_{u}^{2}, \xi_{u}^{3}) = (\xi^{1}, \xi^{2}, \xi^{3})$ and $\xi_{b} \triangleq (\xi_{b}^{1}, \xi_{b}^{2}, \xi_{b}^{3}) = (\xi^{4}, \xi^{5}, \xi^{6})$, is a Gaussian field which is white in both space and time.
-For simplicity of computation, let us assume that $\nu = \eta = 1$ as well as that $\int_{\mathbb{T}^{3}} \xi_{u} dx = \int_{\mathbb{T}^{3}} \xi_{b} dx = 0$ which in turn allows us to assume that $(u,b)$ are also mean zero; this may be justified via a standard scaling argument of the solution to the MHD system.
-Such MHD system forced by STWN has been studied by physicists for decades; e.g., Camargo and Tasso \cite{CT92} applied the renormalization group theory to the MHD system forced by STWN and determined the effective viscosity and magnetic resistivity without solving the system
+for which we write the solution as $y \triangleq (y_{1}, \hdots, y_{6}) \triangleq (u,b) \triangleq (u_{1}, u_{2}, u_{3}, b_{1}, b_{2}, b_{3})$, with initial data $y^{\text{in}}(x) \triangleq (u^{\text{in}}, b^{\text{in}})(x) = (u,b)(x,0)$, and $\xi \triangleq (\xi^{u}, \xi^{b})$ where $\xi^{u} \triangleq (\xi_{1}^{u}, \xi_{2}^{u}, \xi_{3}^{u}) = (\xi_{1}, \xi_{2}, \xi_{3})$ and $\xi^{b} \triangleq (\xi_{1}^{b}, \xi_{2}^{b}, \xi_{3}^{b}) = (\xi_{4}, \xi_{5}, \xi_{6})$, is a Gaussian field which is white in both space and time.
+For simplicity of computation, let us assume that $\nu = \eta = 1$ as well as that $\int_{\mathbb{T}^{3}} \xi^{u} dx = \int_{\mathbb{T}^{3}} \xi^{b} dx = 0$ which in turn allows us to assume that $(u,b)$ are also mean zero; this may be justified via a standard scaling argument of the solution to the MHD system.
+Such MHD system forced by STWN has been studied by physicists for decades; e.g., Camargo and Tasso \cite{CT92} applied the renormalization group theory to the MHD system forced by STWN and determined the effective viscosity and magnetic resistivity without solving the system.